MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

   }
   ```

 - **Unsupported Multiple Tokens Swap**: As of now, it supports only a single token swap.
-In case of multiple tokens provided in the `from` object, an 'Currently we de not support multiple tokens swap' error is thrown.
+In case of multiple tokens provided in the `from` object, an 'Currently we do not support multiple tokens swap' error is thrown.

   ```markdown
   if (from.length > 1) {